solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 EXPLAIN (GENERIC_PLAN) SELECT * FROM pg_class WHERE relname = $1;
 ```

 > Note the use of the parenthesis.
-The old way (shown above) was to not utilize parenthesis and is only for backwards compatability.
+The old way (shown above) was to not utilize parenthesis and is only for backwards compatibility.
 Newer options such as `GENERIC_PLAN` will only work with the new syntax.

 As you can see above, you can use parameter placeholders like `$1` instead of an unknown or variable value.
 However, there are certain restrictions: